You must register with the Victorian Building Authority (VBA) if you work in domestic building in Victoria and either:

 Some categories in the building profession, such as electricians and plumbers, must register with other industry organisations.

-To access specific information (including detailed guides) on each type of building practitioner, visit the Am I eligible for building registration? page on the Victorian Building Authority website.
+To access specific information (including detailed guides) on each type of building practitioner, visit the Am I eligible for building registration? page on the VBA website.

 View our Becoming a registered building practitioner checklist page.